 C. If the complaint is of an emergency nature and threatens immediate health or welfare, a reply must be made as soon as possible.

-If dissatisfied with the response given to a complaint, the inmate may file an appeal to the Department Commander using a Request for Administrative Remedy Form within three business days of receipt of the response.
-The appeal should be attached to the response of the original grievance.
-The Department Commander will forward a receipt and reply within ten days from receipt.
+If dissatisfied with the response given to a complaint, the inmate may file an appeal to the Department Commander by submitting an electronic Permission from a kiosk located in your respective housing area within three business days of receipt of the response.
+Once the Permission has been approved, access the Grievance Appeal tab and complete the appeal.
+The case number of the grievance must be cited in the appeal.
+The Department Commander will forward a reply within ten days from receipt.
 The response from the Department Commander is final.

 If dissatisfied with the response to the complaint and the appeal, the inmate may file suit in an appropriate court.